What Is BOOTMGR

 Solution 5: Mark Partition Active

-Step 3: At last, you will go back to the main interface of MiniTool Partition Wizard.
-Click "Apply" button to make these changes effect.
+Step 3: At last, you will go back to the main interface of MiniTool Partition Wizard again and click the Apply button to make these changes effective.

 Solution 6: Test Hard Drive

-1. The detinaltion hard drive should be larger than the used disk space of the original disk.
+1. The destination hard drive should be larger than the used disk space of the original disk.

-2. Ensure no important data are on the destnaiton disk, otherwise, all data will be destroyed during the copy process.
+2. Make sure there is no important data on the destination disk, otherwise, all data will be destroyed during the copy process.

-If there are no logical bad sectors on your hard drive, you can skip the backup operation, and try the next solution.
+If there are no logical bad sectors detected on your hard drive, you can skip the backup operation and try the next solution.

 Solution 7: Perform Windows Startup Repair

-In addition, you also can perform a Windows startup repair.
+In addition, you can perform a Windows startup repair.
 This way can replace any missing or corrupted files, including BOOTMGR.
-You may ask: If there is no CD disc, can BOOTMGR is missing Windows 7 fix without CD be done?
-Of course, in Windows 7, you can press F8 to go to startup option.
+You may be wondering that if there is no CD disc, can BOOTMGR is missing Windows 7 fix without CD be done?
+In other words, how to fix BOOTMGR is missing in Windows 7 without CD?